mzulqarnain1/Flask-YAML-Fixtures/README.rst

 First, make sure the app that you're testing is initialized with the proper configuration.
 Then import and initialize the ``FixturesMixin`` class, create a new test class, and inherit from ``FixturesMixin``.
-Now you just need to tell Flask-Fixtures which fixtures files to use for your tests.
+Now you just need to tell FLask-YAML-Fixtures which fixtures files to use for your tests.
 You can do so by setting the ``fixtures`` class variable.
 Doing so will setup and tear down fixtures between each test.
 To persist fixtures across tests, i.e., to setup fixtures only when the class is first created and tear them down after all tests have finished executing, you'll need to set the ``persist_fixtures`` variable to True.
 The ``fixtures`` variable should be set to a list of strings, each of which is the name of a fixtures file to load.
-Flask-Fixtures will then search the default fixtures directory followed by each directory in the ``FIXTURES_DIRS`` config variable, in order, for a file matching each name in the list and load each into the test database.
+FLask-YAML-Fixtures will then search the default fixtures directory followed by each directory in the ``FIXTURES_DIRS`` config variable, in order, for a file matching each name in the list and load each into the test database.